lowderchris/setup-OS/README.md

 *Note that currently with changes to Homebrew disabling custom installation flags without resorting to custom taps, this method may be deprecated.*

+Amphetamine is a great macOS tool, replacing a tool I previously used (Caffeine), to keep a mac computer awake.
+Granular controls allow for preventing sleep for a temporary duration, specifying charge conditions, and more.
+Great for running code on a laptop and being able to lock the computer and step away for a while.

 # iOS Setup Guide

 With iPads becoming a more feasible option for some remote working tasks, I thought I would document some useful setup tips and apps of interest.